dbsanfte/eq-archives/README.md

 # eq-archives
-Assorted collection of old Everquest archive links and files.
+Dolalin's assorted collection of old Everquest archive links and files.

 See READMEs in various folders for more info.